 4. Arts Activities

-Create your own masterpiece; take a class at the Blue Bead Trading Company, plan an afternoon at the Clay Corner Studio, or visit the Central Wisconsin Children’s Museum.
+Create your own masterpiece; take a class at the Blue Bead Trading Company or plan a visit to the Central Wisconsin Children’s Museum.
 The Blue Bead, a small specialty bead store in Downtown Stevens Point, offers classes featuring various projects.
-Clay Corner Studio offers pottery painting and glass fusing.
 If you are traveling with kids, don’t miss the art room of the Central Wisconsin Children’s Museum.